openvinotoolkit/openvino/docs/IE_DG/Int8Inference.md

 - Intel Processor Graphics:
   - Intel® Iris® Xe Graphics
   - Intel® Iris® Xe MAX Graphics
 - A model must be quantized.
-You can use quantized model from [OpenVINO™ Toolkit Intel's Pre-Trained Models](https://docs.openvinotoolkit.org/2021.3/omz_models_intel_index.html) or quantize a model yourself.
-For quantization you can use the:
+You can use a quantized model from [OpenVINO™ Toolkit Intel's Pre-Trained Models](https://docs.openvinotoolkit.org/2021.3/omz_models_intel_index.html) or quantize a model yourself.
+For quantization, you can use the:
   - [Post-Training Optimization Tool](@ref pot_README) delivered with the Intel® Distribution of OpenVINO™ toolkit release package.
   - [Neural Network Compression Framework](https://www.intel.com/content/www/us/en/artificial-intelligence/posts/openvino-nncf.html) available on GitHub: https://github.com/openvinotoolkit/nncf